opendatasoft/opendatasoft-explore-sdk/python/docs/CatalogApi.md

     # Create an instance of the API class
     api_instance = opendatasoft_explore.CatalogApi(api_client)
     dcat_ap_format = 'dcat_ap_format_example' # str |
-    include_exports = opendatasoft_explore.EnumFormatDatasetsV21() # EnumFormatDatasetsV21 | Sets the datasets exports exposed in the DCAT export.
+    include_exports = opendatasoft_explore.EnumFormatDatasets() # EnumFormatDatasets | Sets the datasets exports exposed in the DCAT export.
 By default, all exports are exposed. (optional) use_labels_in_exports = True # bool | If set to `true`, this parameter will make distributions output the label of each field rather than its name.
 This parameter only applies on distributions that contain a list of the fields in their output (e.g., CSV, XLSX). (optional) (default to True)

     try: